Develop your app

 When you scaffold a new project, the configuration file contains a default Docker including minimal Flask packages.
 For many reasons, this Docker could be not enough to run your own application.

-Let’s remind that any files written in
+Please remember that any file written in

 mse_src directory contains a